Aarushi-commits/365-Days-of-Web-development/CONTRIBUTING.md

 Missing README.md

-Breaking folder structure
+Broken folder structure

 Duplicate or low-effort submissions

 🧠 Final Note

-This repository values learning, clarity, and structure over speed.
+This project values:

+Learning over speed

+Clarity over complexity

+Structure over randomness

 Follow the process, document your work, and be open to feedback.